Answers to frequently asked questions for doctors applying for the RCOG Medical Training Initiative (MTI) scheme

 When should I expect the MTI office to contact me?

 The MTI unit is extremely busy and unable to answer all of the individual queries regarding application and assessment.
 However, we will make sure to contact the candidates when necessary and to provide all of the needed information.
 After submitting your application and making sure it is complete you should wait for us to contact you.
 You will not receive a confirmation of a receipt of your application.
-If your application is complete and you are eligible, your application will be taken forward to the Assessment Panel (usually around late February/March).
-You will be contacted about the outcome of the assessment.
-Please do not chase this information.
+If your application is complete and you are eligible, your application will be taken forward to the Assessment Panel in January 2020.
+You will be contacted about the outcome of the assessment only if you are shortlisted for the interview stage of the process.

 After your successful application is matched with a UK hospital, you will be informed.
-At this point you will be provisionally matched.
-We will put you in touch with the hospital we matched you with and depending on the hospital’s preference you may be asked to schedule an online interview with them.
-It is yours and hospital’s responsibility and the MTI office does not get involved in this part of the process.
-Then we will wait for the hospital to let us know whether they are happy to go ahead with offering you a post.
+At this point you will be provisionally matched and we will put you in touch with the hospital.
+Depending on the hospital’s preference, you may be asked to schedule an online interview with them.
+It is yours and hospital's responsibility to undertake this process and the MTI office does not get involved in this part of the process.
+We will wait for the hospital to let us know whether they are happy to proceed with offering you a post.
 Should you be successful, we will send you an e-mail with next steps you need to follow.
-Should the hospital reject your application, we will try our best to allocate you to another hospital if the vacancies are still available at that time.
+Should the hospital reject your application, we will try our best to allocate you to another hospital, if vacancies are still available at that time.

 Later in the process, we will assist you with the GMC application and make sure your application for the Certificate of Sponsorship for your visa is processed as soon as possible, depending on when we collect all of the paperwork from your hospital.